63eggplants/hopping_mall_mini_game_second/README.md

 # Mini shopping mall
-This is mini shopping mall which filters items by type and color.
+This is a mini shopping mall which filters items by type and color.

 ## Technology Stack
 * HTML
 * CSS
-* JavaScript
+* VanilaJS

 ## Key Features
 * Every item will be shown by clicking logo button